 A day spent at the pool is a day well-spent.
 Also, the only proper way to enter a pool is by cannon ball.

-What happens went volleyball and trampolines meet?
+What happens when volleyball and trampolines meet?
 You get spikeball.

 Boating and Grilling

 This one requires a little cost up front, but if you've got a boat, nothing completes a day on the lake like a cookout with friends.

 Get away from the city and hike through the woods.
 There are plenty of trails within an hour of Nashville.

 If hiking is too tame for you, lace up your shoes and start running.
 Just don't trip on any logs.